hdknr/hdknr.github.com/src/identity/source/oauth_assertion/abstract.rst

 Abstract
 ==============

-This specification provides **a general framework for the use of assertions** as **client credentials** and/or **authorization grants** with :doc:`OAuth 2.0 <oauth>`.
+This specification provides a framework for the use of assertions with OAuth 2.0 in the form of a new client authentication mechanism and a new authorization grant type.
+Mechanisms are specified for

-It includes a generic mechanism for transporting assertions during interactions with a :term:`token endpoint`, as wells as rules for the content and processing of those assertions.
+transporting assertions during interactions with a token endpoint, as well as general processing rules.
-The intent is to provide an enhanced security profile by using derived values such as signatures or HMACs, as well as facilitate the use of OAuth 2.0 in client-server integration scenarios where the end-user may not be present.

-This specification only defines **abstract message flow** and **assertion content**.
-Actual use requires implementation of a companion protocol binding specification.
-Additional profile documents provide standard representations in formats such as :term:`SAML` and :term:`JWT`.
+The intent of this specification is to provide a common framework for OAuth 2.0 to interwork with other identity systems using assertions, and to provide alternative client authentication mechanisms.

+Note that this specification only defines abstract message flows and processing rules.
+In order to be implementable, companion specifications are necessary to provide the corresponding concrete instantiations.

 .. note::